TAU-CH/midrash_hebrew_script_mode_classifier/README.md

 1. Open the notebook in Google Colab.
 2. Run the single startup cell.
-3. Open the generated Gradio interface.
-4. Upload a Hebrew manuscript image.
+3. Upload a Hebrew manuscript image.
-5. Prediction and attention visualization begin automatically.
+4. Prediction and attention visualization begin automatically.

 ## Output classes